willgleich/gleich.tech/src/public/blog_docs/blog2.md

 #### Cloud Run Domain Mapping
 Upon review of my architecture, it became clear that DNS propagation was going to be a really slow step.
-Initially I was thinking I would reroute DNS https://will.gleich.tech to point to whatever records cloud run requires.
+Initially I was thinking I would reroute DNS, https://will.gleich.tech, to point to whatever records cloud run requires.
 Using the same python discovery api, I actually broke the google cloud run domain mapping web interface multiple times while sending malformed API requests.
 Oddly enough it required the API to remediate as well.
 After getting the api calls worked out and the code sampled it was time to start demos.immediately
 I was running the code locally and after a few test runs of using a vanity domain, it was decided to just keep a static failover domain dedicated to gcp cloud run.